 The courses will take on a unique structure, based around a pre-season camp of a professional club, culminating at the end of the week in a conditioned game that parents are invited to attend and view the improvement the players have made.

 Leading the course will be Matt Salter, current Director of Rugby at Clifton College, and former Bristol Rugby captain.
-He will be assisted by Rob Higgitt, current Rugby Coach within the Upper School.
-Between them they have a great deal of experience both playing and coaching, and will look to bring these experiences in to the course week.
+He will be assisted by other current rugby coaches within the Upper School, along with a team of Junior Coaches.
+Between them they have a great deal of experience both playing and coaching, and will look to bring these experiences in to the courses.

 We look to confirm guest coaches for each course a little nearer the time, but please see below for some of our coach profiles:

 - Played professional rugby 10 years with Bristol Rugby and captain for 4 years.

 - Captain of 2004/5 ‘Guinness Premiership Dream Team’

 - Assistant Academy Manger at Bristol Rugby RFU Academy